RaySlash/nixcats-book/src/comparison.md

   - Provides a large library of pre-configured plugin modules.
   - Falls back to `programs.neovim` for unsupported plugins.

-- **When to Use**: For users who want declarative plugin management without extensive customization.

 ---

 #### [**Luca's super simple Neovim flake**](https://github.com/Quoteme/neovim-flake)